omardotdev/aliucord/README.md

 ### Usage

+**Note**: You need Themer installed for this to work, You can install Themer by searching up the plugin in the `#plugins-list` channel.

 ### Installing manually
 1. Download your preferred theme file from `themes/`
 2. Open the files app and copy the preferred theme file to `Aliucord/themes` in Internal storage